ning-wang1/ning-wang1.github.io/_pages/about.md

 I am an assistant professor in the [Bellini College of Artificial Intelligence, Cybersecurity, and Computing (CAICC)](https://www.usf.edu/ai-cybersecurity-computing/) at the University of South Florida (USF).

 My research interests include federated learning, network intrusion detection, adversarial machine learning, differential privacy, and LLM application in cybersecurity.
+Detail about our research can be found at our lab webpage [SPRAI](https://trust-ai-lab.github.io/index.html).